 It is not uncommon for clients to tell us they are ready to start court action if necessary to deal with their family law issue.
-Almost always, the clients who say this have never had the experience in the Federal Circuit Court or Family Court and so do not realise just what this will mean to them in time, stress and money.
+Almost always, the clients who say this have never had the experience in the Federal Circuit or Family Court of Australia and so do not realise just what this will mean to them in time, stress and money.

 As a starting point, the Federal Circuit Court dealt with 85,477 cases (43,846 of which were divorces) in the 2016/2017 financial year.
 There was also a backlog of 21,000 cases waiting to be heard as at 30 June, 2017.
 While these statistics may not be current they nonetheless reflect the experience of those of us who engage with the Courts on a daily basis.

 The Court’s heavy case load (due to the number of applications and backlog in cases waiting to be heard) raises the question of the cost in both time and money of litigating your case through this court system.
 While the strength of your case is a critical consideration, so too is the cost compared to the benefit you will ultimately receive by litigating your case in Court.